Back to Blog

 - Law firms

-- Doctors
+- Freelancers

 This list is by no means exhaustive.
 Any business that works with clients can potentially necessitate an intake form.

-Where and When to Deploy Your Intake Form
+When to Use Your Intake Form

 Depending on how your lead pipeline is structured, you can serve your intake form after you've had an initial consultation call and the contract has been negotiated.
 At this point, the implication might be that you have agreed to take the client on, and you are just information gathering.